hezi/Storytime/README.md

 ## Internals
 Storyboards a actually very simple XML files so parsing them is pretty stright forward.
-Initially I tried using XSLT to transform the Storyboard into HTML but ran into some issue.
+Initially I tried using XSLT to transform the Storyboard into HTML but ran into some issues.

 This version parses the storyboard into classes conforming to a protocol `STTElement` which defines the `-htmlRepesentation` method.
 Using the Ratchet CSS framework and the html produced by the various elements you get a pretty (although not 100%) accurate visual representation of the storyboard.